mariodavid/mariodavid.github.io/_drafts/from-grails-to-cuba.md

 {% endhighlight %}

 ### CUBA loves JPA
 CUBA took a slightly different route in this regard.
-CUBA basically does not do anything aroung the topic of the OR-Mapper.
-They don't have a explicit part in the framework that deals with database access.
+CUBA basically does not do much around the topic of the OR-Mapper.
+It doesn't have an explicit part in the framework that deals with database access.
 Instead CUBA uses the Java persistence API in order to fulfill its job.
 Entities are just POJOs with <code>@Entity</code> annotations.
 An equivalent to the above Person example would look like this:

 {% highlight groovy %}
 @Table(name = "PERSONPET_PERSON")